 To allow for good contact of the ultrasound probe, it may be necessary to shave pets in the area where they are to be examined.
 This is completely normal and of no need for concern.

 Oh, allergies...
 They can make life miserable!
-At TotalBond Veterinary Hospital, Dr. Hays will help confirm, or rule out, some of the causes for itching, biting at the skin, and unexplained hair loss in your pet.
+At TotalBond Veterinary Hospital, our doctors will help confirm, or rule out, some of the causes for itching, biting at the skin, and unexplained hair loss in your pet.

-To start the diagnostic process, Dr. Hays will check for the presence of fleas and food allergies.
+To start the diagnostic process, we will check for the presence of fleas and food allergies.
 If neither fleas nor a food allergen are the culprits, Dr. Hays will refer you to a nearby specialist for testing.

 Prior to the test, you will be instructed to discontinue any medications which will suppress an allergic reaction.
 Depending on what has been prescribed for your pet, this may take 2-8 weeks to clear your pet's system.